drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.basic-setup/01.product-attributes/docs.md

     category: docs
 ---

+Note: this page should set up the Color attribute as in the commerce demo.
+Leave set as a radio or select list for the display element.
+Do not Manage the display.
+Link to product display doc for that: [Custom product attribute displays](../../04.displaying-products/03.product_attributes)

 If your products have options like size, color, format, or package size, then you need to create product attributes and their values.
 For example, suppose you are selling a t-shirt that comes in a variety of sizes and colors.
 Then you need to create a "Size" attribute (with values like, "Small", "Medium", and "Large"), and you need to create a "Color" attribute (with values like "Red", "Blue", and "Green").
 Defining product attributes is one of the first steps involved in setting up your Drupal Commerce products.

 ![T-shirt color and size product attributes](../../images/tshirt_drupalcon.png)